Employees' State Insurance

+ESIC Hospital made due to Honorable Chief minister of Bihar Shri.NITISH KUMAR.

 History

-In March 1943, Prof. B.P.Adarkar was appointed by the Government of India to create a report on the health insurance scheme for industrial workers.
+In March 1943, Bhalchandra Pundarik (BP) Adarkar was appointed by the Government of India to create a report on the health insurance scheme for industrial workers.
 The report became the basis for the Employment State Insurance (ESI) Act of 1948.
-The promulgation of Employees’ State Insurance Act, 1948 envisaged an integrated need based social insurance scheme that would protect the interest of workers in contingencies such as sickness, maternity, temporary or permanent physical disablement, death due to employment injury resulting in loss of wages or earning capacity.
+The promulgation of Employees’ State Insurance Act, 1948 envisaged an integrated need-based social insurance scheme that would protect the interest of workers in contingencies such as sickness, maternity, temporary or permanent physical disablement, death due to employment injury resulting in loss of wages or earning capacity.
 The Act also guarantees reasonably good medical care to workers and their immediate dependents.
 Following the promulgation of the ESI Act the Central Govt. set up the ESI Corporation to administer the Scheme.
 The Scheme thereafter was first implemented at Kanpur and Delhi on 24 February 1952.
 The Act further absolved the employers of their obligations under the Maternity Benefit Act, 1961 and Workmen's Compensation Act 1923.
 The benefits provided to the employees under the Act are also in conformity with ILO conventions.

 The act was initially intended for factory workers but later became applicable to all establishments having 10 or more workers.

-As on 31 March 2016, the total beneficiaries are 82.8 million...
+As of 31 March 2016, the total beneficiaries are 82.8 million.

 ESI Act

-Employees' State Insurance Corporation (ESIC), established by ESI Act, is an autonomous corporation under Ministry of Labour and Employment, Government of India.
+Employees' State Insurance Corporation (ESIC), established by ESI Act, is an statutory organisation under Ministry of Labour and Employment, Government of India.
 As it is a legal entity, the corporation can raise loans and take measures for discharging such loans with the prior sanction of the central government and it can acquire both movable and immovable property and all incomes from the property shall vest with the corporation.
-The corporation can set up hospitals either independently or in collaboration with state government or other private entities, but most of the dispensaries and hospitals are run by concerned state governments.
+The corporation can set up hospitals either independently or in collaboration with state government.
+There are ESIC Medical Colleges, Hospitals and Dispensaries throughout the country run directly by the corporation under the Ministry of Labour & Employment along with ESIS hospitals and dispensaries which are run by respective state governments.
+The ESIC has its offices throughout the country with Jurisdiction further dividing into Regional Offices(ROs) & Sub- Regional Offices(SROs).